amnovak/ma-opiate-crisis/README.md

-# hw9-nina-steph-anna
+# The Opiate Crisis Across Massachusetts

-This is a final project for CS 465 Information Visualization at Middlebury College, by Nina Sonneborn, Anna Novak, and Steph Jordan.
-It explores the opioid epidemic in Massachusetts.
+This is a fall 2018 final project for CS 465 Information Visualization at Middlebury College, by Nina Sonneborn, Anna Novak, and Steph Jordan.
+It explores the opioid epidemic in Massachusetts with D3 charts and maps.

+View the project here: https://amnovak.github.io/ma-opiate-crisis/

 ## Files
   +  `index.html` main webpage